Note on the reheating temperature in Starobinsky-type potentials: Different models

 \subsection{Case $n\not= 1$}

-When $n\not=1$ the relation between the reheating temperature and the spectral index has to be calculated numerically. { For each value of $n_s$ in the $2\sigma$ C.L. interval, we have numerically solved equations \eqref{phik} and \eqref{end} in order to find the values of $\phi_k$ and $\phi_{end}$.
+When $n\not=1$ the relation between the reheating temperature and the spectral index has to be calculated numerically.
+For each value of $n_s$ in the $2\sigma$ C.L. interval, we have numerically solved equations \eqref{phik} and \eqref{end} in order to find the values of $\phi_k$ and $\phi_{end}$.
 Then we have used the value of $\epsilon_k$ in equation \eqref{epsk} in order to calculate the number of e-folds $N_k$ as stated in (16).
-And finally we have obtained the reheating temperature by setting this value equal to the one in equation \eqref{Nkw}.}
+And finally we have obtained the reheating temperature by setting this value equal to the one in equation \eqref{Nkw}.
+As in the case $n=1$ we have taken as $g_{re}$ the linear interpolations of the values in the table $1$ of \cite{husdal}.

 \